tigrisdata-archive/create-tigris-app/README.md

 # Create Tigris App

-The easiest way to get started with Tigris is by using `create-tigris-app`.
+The simplest way to get started with Tigris is by using `create-tigris-app`.
-This CLI tool enables you to quickly start building a new application with Tigris as the backend.
+This CLI tool lets you quickly start building a new application with Tigris as the backend.
 You can create a new app using one of the templates.

 ### Interactive